PabloJ22/CG3-B/README.md

 AKA "Crystal Game"

-A simple game built for UT Austin - Coding Academy class that is a simple JavaScript and jQuery "rpg game".
+A simple game built using JavaScript and jQuery.
 The game utilizes basic js functions to assign random numbers to the game pieces and the user is to add them up to the randomly generated number presented to them.